Lady Elizabeth Cecil1

 F, #101191, d. circa August 1672

-As a result of her marriage, Lady Elizabeth Cecil was styled as Viscountess Andover on 22 January 1621/22.
-As a result of her marriage, Lady Elizabeth Cecil was styled as Countess of Berkshire on 7 February 1625/26.
+After her marriage, Lady Elizabeth Cecil was styled as Viscountess Andover on 22 January 1621/22.
+After her marriage, Lady Elizabeth Cecil was styled as Countess of Berkshire on 7 February 1625/26.

 Children of Lady Elizabeth Cecil and Thomas Howard, 1st Earl of Berkshire